hsmalley/velvet-chains-ttrpg/obsidian-templates/artifact.md

 Write a short vignette describing a character using the artifact ethically or disastrously.
 Use one paragraph, first-person or cinematic, to teach tone.

 ---

+## ⛓️ Bonded Properties

+Detail the mutual vows that unlock the item’s full potential, including any safewords, shared memories, or ritual phrases.
+Clarify what benefits emerge when the wielder honors the bond—and what fades when trust is broken.

+---

+## 🔮 Mythic Origin

+Trace the artifact’s journey through the Velvet Chains, Space-Pirate, and Prime Empathy lenses.
+Name the creators, the stellar event or rebellion that birthed it, and the paradox it was meant to resolve.

+---

+## 💋 Emotional Resonance

+Describe how the item glows, hums, or transforms in response to affection, tension, or betrayal.
+Offer guidance for GMs on converting those emotions into Drama Point shifts or narrative consequences.

+---